Quicr/quicr-arch-spec/moq-arch.md

 protocol that is based on a publish/subscribe metaphor where client endpoints publish and subscribe to named objects that is sent to, and received from relays, that forms an overlay delivery network similar to what CDN provides today.
-The subscribe messages allow subscription to a name that includes a wildcard to match multiple published names, so a single subscribe can allow a client to receive publishes for a wide class of named objects.
+The subscribed messages allow subscription to a name that includes a wildcard to match multiple published names, so a single subscribe can allow a client to receive publishes for a wide class of named objects.
 Objects are named such that it is unique for the relay/delivery network and scoped to an application.

-QuicR provides services based on application requirements (with the support of underlying transport, where necessary) such as estimation of available bandwidth, fragmentation and reassembly, resiliency, congestion control and prioritization of
+QuicrR provides services based on application requirements (with the support of underlying transport, where necessary) such as estimation of available bandwidth, fragmentation and reassembly, resiliency, congestion control and prioritization of